 - These drop-style biscuits are best served fresh and warm.

 - For savory biscuits, the coconut sugar can be omitted or lessened to 1 Tablespoon.

-- Sweet potatoes can be purchased a few different ways.
-Any of them will work for this recipe.
-Use fresh cooked sweet potato, canned sweet potato chunks or sweet potato puree.
+- Sweet potatoes can be purchased in a few different ways.
+Use fresh cooked sweet potato, canned sweet potato chunks, or sweet potato puree.

 - The dough can also be rolled and cut with a biscuit cutter.
 Simply roll the dough out into a rectangle.
 Fold it into thirds, as if you were folding a letter to fit into an envelope.
 Gently roll the dough out once more to a ¾-1/2 inch thickness.
 Use a biscuit cutter to cut the dough.
 I found this video on how to properly cut biscuits helpful.